snevyazh/final_project_ITC/README.md

 - Improve the early diagnosis of pneumonia
 - Save unnecessary visits to the doctor - reduce load to Healthcare System, saves patient's time

+## Files to use

+- You need just inference.py, model.pkl and requirements.txt
+- The rest of the files are working material on the project

 ## API Reference